-Labour cost on a module relatively insignificant

-In the existing literature and commentary on modularization and outsourcing in the auto industry, reference is often made to the importance of lower labour costs in the decision to outsource.
+Labour cost on a module relatively insignificant In the existing literature and commentary on modularization and outsourcing in the auto industry, reference is often made to the importance of lower labour costs in the decision to outsource.
 From our initial research with OEMs and suppliers we would conclude that it is of lower relevance than is widely perceived.
 The proportion of cost in a module allocated to labour surprised us.
-Typically, a cockpit module takes 20-35 minutes to assemble, which means that, even at a unionised OEM plant, it is unlikely to cost much more than \$25 per module (including other oncosts such as social security).
-Splitting out other, overhead, labour (such as plant managers, security, maintenance etc.) is complex, but typical estimates suggest this has a piece price cost of less than \$10 a module.
+Typically, a cockpit module takes 20-35 minutes to assemble, which means that, even at a unionised OEM plant, it is unlikely to cost much more than \$25 per module (including other on-costs such as social security).
+Splitting out other, overhead, labour (such as

+Modularity may be driven by profitability pressures especially on small cars plant managers, security, maintenance etc.) is complex, but typical estimates suggest this has a piece price cost of less than \$10 a module.